-Under the Diamond Mountain Project Option Agreement, closed on March 20, 2014, Revival has paid cash consideration of US\$75,000 and unit consideration of \$100,000 (consisting of 833,333 common shares and 416,667 commons share purchase warrants), and incurred expenditures of US\$1,000,000 in exploration and development to earn a 51% interest in the project.
+Under the Diamond Mountain Project Option Agreement, closed on March 20, 2014, Revival has paid cash consideration of US\$75,000 and unit consideration of \$100,000 (consisting of 83,333 common shares and 41,667 common share purchase warrants), and incurred expenditures of US\$1,000,000 in exploration and development to earn a 51% interest in the project.
+A portion of the Diamond Mountain project, outside of the currently defined resource, is subject to a 2.5% gross value production royalty.